CASE STUDY: THE ASAP PROGRAM

 - Encouraging the educators to use the Robot in fun ways.
 It can be as simple as using the tools to record a group of the children dancing, or performing a skit.
 This helps to build a positive association with the tools.

-To help ASaP coaches become comfortable using Swivl Teams + Robot, they created an onboarding process by thinking about the preliminary skills coaches would need in order to use the tools.
+To help ASaP coaches become comfortable using Reflectivity + Robot, they created an onboarding process by thinking about the preliminary skills coaches would need in order to use the tools.
 From how to operate the Robot to being more at ease while being recorded, the ASaP team shared the following process:

 - Created tip sheets to supplement the How-To videos.
 Coaches could print off the tip sheets and take them with them on site visits.